scandum/base252/README.md

 Translating binary data to Base252
 ----------------------------------

-The first step is to convert the data into a C string.
+To keep things simple for starters I'll explain how to turn binary data into a C string.
 A C string exists of a sequence of bytes with values between 1 and 255.
 The 0 value is reserved as the string terminator and is also known as the NUL byte.

-In order to turn binary data into Base252 each byte with the 0 value needs to be converted into a two byte sequence with the values 245 128.
+In order to turn binary data into a Base252 string each byte with the 0 value needs to be converted into a two byte sequence with the values 245 128.

 This conversion process is known as escaping, which I'll describe in detail below.